chrisnoonan98675/site/xl-deploy/concept/application-dependencies-in-xl-deploy.markdown

 ## How does XL Deploy check dependencies?

 For detailed information on the way XL Deploy verifies dependencies, refer to [How XL Deploy checks application dependencies](/xl-deploy/concept/how-xl-deploy-checks-application-dependencies.html).

+## Deploying dependencies in the right order

+When deploying applications with dependencies, the order in which the applications wills be deployed might be important.
+For example if application A depends on a application B, you want to deploy application B before A. This can be achieved by using the [sequential-by-dependency](/xl-deploy/concept/types-of-orchestrators-in-xl-deploy.html) orchestrator.
+This orchestrator will deploy all applications in reverse topological order to ensure that dependent applications are deployed first.
+By default, all steps for all applications will be interleaved.

+The `sequential-by-dependency` orchestrator can be combined with other orchestrators, for example the `sequential-by-deployment-group` to support more advanced use cases.

 ## Dependencies and permissions